Create a Survey in less than 60 seconds!

 • What technology do they have?

 This is not an exhaustive list.
-You may need to add or remove questions depending on the nature of your business and the details that you need.
-The rapport that you share with your top customers will also play a role in gathering honest and timely feedback.
+Depending on your business’s nature and the details you need, you may need to add or remove questions.
+The rapport you share with your top customers will also play a role in gathering honest and timely feedback.

 3. Identify the important categories